project-alice-assistant/docs/docs/skill-development/your-first-skill.md

 #### `author`
 This is you!
-Make sure to use the same github username!
+Make sure to use the same GitHub username!

 #### `maintainers`
 We believe in sharing, and people helping you should also be rewarded for their input.
 If you improve a :skill:skill: that isn't yours, add yourself into the maintainers list!